Updated June 25, 2026

 When building the opportunity for a new business relationship, there are two types of leads that companies should keep tabs on.

-“Lead nurturing is all about delivering value at every touch point: email drip campaigns, retargeting ads, exclusive offers, and consistent follow-ups,” said Blumenthal.
+"Lead nurturing is all about delivering value at every touch point: email drip campaigns, retargeting ads, exclusive offers, and consistent follow-ups," said Blumenthal.
+A fast first response matters, too — the sooner you follow up after a prospect shows interest, the likelier they are to stay engaged rather than drift to a competitor.

 A steady stream of warm leads is crucial for organizational success.